kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_10_explore_intune.md

 **Estimated Time**: 10-15 minutes

+## Task: Explore Microsoft Intune in Microsoft Endpoint Manager
-## Task: In this task you will explore Microsoft Intune in Microsoft Endpoint Manager
+In this task you will explore Microsoft Intune in Microsoft Endpoint Manager

 1. Open Microsoft Edge.
 In the address bar enter **admin.microsoft.com**.